Moduli of abelian surfaces, symmetric theta structures and theta characteristics: The arithmetic groups for moduli of abelian surfaces with symmetric theta structure

-More concretely, we want to construct a subgroup $G$ of $\Gamma_D(D)$ such that: \begin{itemize} \item[\textit{(a)}] \rm since the four theta characteristics of Lemma \ref{parity} are in bijection with half-integer characteristics in $(\Z/2\Z)^2$, its action on $\Lambda$, reduced modulo 2, descends to the action of $O^\pm_2(\Z/2\Z)$ (depending on the parity of the theta characteristic that we want) on $A[2]/(K(L)\cap A[2])$.
-A prerequisite is that the action on $A[2]/(K(L)\cap A[2])$ is well defined and indeed operates through $Sp_2(\Z/2\Z)$.
-This is not clear a priori because, for example, $\Gamma_D(D)$ does not always act as the full group $Sp_4(\Z/2\Z)$ on 2-torsion points, as we have seen in Example \ref{nonsurj}.
-This first requirement implies that our moduli space parametrizes the datum of a (even or odd) symmetric line bundle among the four. \item[\textit{(b)}] Moreover, recalling the arithmetic group of the even case, we need $G$ to operate as $\Gamma_1(d_2,2d_2)$ when acting on $K(L)\cap A[2]$.
-This second requirement in turn implies that the quotient by our arithmetic subgroup $G$ will also keep track of the four symmetric theta structures. \end{itemize} First of all, if we want the theta characteristic to be odd, we need to specify only the symmetric theta structure, since there exists only one odd symmetric line bundle representing a polarization of intermediate type that admits a symmetric theta structure.
+Note that the rank two subgroup $K(L)\cap A[2]\subset A[2]$ induces a decomposition of $A[2]$ as $(K(L)\cap A[2] )\times(A[2]/(K(L)\cap A[2]))$.
+Of course both groups are isomorphic to $(\Z/2\Z)^2$, and in the construction of the arithmetic group we will want to distinguish the action of the group on each one.
+The action of the group will basically imitate the odd case on $A[2]/(K(L)\cap A[2])$ and the even case on $K(L)\cap A[2]$.
+The reason is once again the exact sequence of Lemma \ref{symsequenza}.
+Here one copy of $(\Z/2\Z)^2\subset C_{\imath^D}$ comes from $A[2]\cap K(L)$ and operates transitively on the 4 symmetric theta structures.
+The second copy of $(\Z/2\Z)^2$ lifts up from $Sp(D)$ and it operates on the four symmetric line bundles (admitting a symmetric theta structure) preserving the parity.
+More concretely, we want to construct two subgroups (distinguished by the parity of the theta characteristics) of $\Gamma_D(D)$ with the following features: \begin{itemize} \item[(a)] \rm since the four theta characteristics of Lemma \ref{parity} are in bijection with elements of $(\Z/2\Z)^2$, the action of each subgroup on $\Lambda$, reduced modulo 2, must descend to the action of $O^\pm_2(\Z/2\Z)$ (depending on the parity of the theta characteristic that we want) on $A[2]/(K(L)\cap A[2])$.
+This implies that the corresponding moduli spaces parametrize one (even or odd) symmetric line bundle among the four. \item[(b)] On the other hand, by imitating the action of the arithmetic group of the even case, we need both our subgroups to operate as $\Gamma_1(d_2,2d_2)$ when acting on $K(L)\cap A[2]$.
+This in turn implies that the quotient by our arithmetic subgroups will also keep track of the four symmetric theta structures. \end{itemize} There exists only one odd symmetric line bundle representing a polarization of intermediate type that admits a symmetric theta structure.
 On the group theoretical side this is equivalent to the fact that the subgroup $O^-_2(\Z/2\Z)$ is isomorphic to $Sp_2(\Z/2\Z)$.
-So, the only assumption to make is the one in $(b)$.\\ On the other hand, things are a little more complicated in the even case, since in that case we really want the induced action on $A[2]/(K(L)\cap A[2])$ to factor through $O^+_2(\Z/2\Z)$ which is a proper subgroup of index $3$ of $Sp_2(\Z/2\Z)$, as it is explained in the following remark. \begin{Remark} Let us outline briefly the relations between $O^{\pm}_2(\Z/2\Z)$ and $Sp_2(\Z/2\Z)$.
-From \cite[Proposition 2.9.1]{KL} we see that
+Things are a little more complicated in the even case, since in that case we really want the induced action on $A[2]/(K(L)\cap A[2])$ to factor through $O^+_2(\Z/2\Z)$ which is a proper subgroup of index $3$ of $Sp_2(\Z/2\Z)$, as it is explained in the following remark. \begin{Remark} Let us outline briefly the relations between $O^{\pm}_2(\Z/2\Z)$ and $Sp_2(\Z/2\Z)$.
+From \cite[Proposition 2.9.1]{KL} we see that $O^{-}_2(\Z/2\Z)\cong D_{6}$ is the dihedral group of order six, and $O^{+}_2(\Z/2\Z)$ is cyclic of order two.
+In particular $|Sp_2(\mathbb{Z}/2\mathbb{Z}):O^{-}_2(\mathbb{Z}/2\mathbb{Z})|=1$ and $|Sp_2(\mathbb{Z}/2\mathbb{Z}):O^{+}_2(\mathbb{Z}/2\mathbb{Z})|=3$. \end{Remark} Following (a) and (b) above, we define two arithmetic groups, for odd $d_1$ and even $d_2$: